GSG-G8/master-reference/coursebook/week-7/project.md

 ### Requirements

-- Simple web app with a node server and a database using express, handlebars and postgreSql.
+- Simple web app with a node server and a database using express, and postgreSql.
 - Your database comes with a schema, which should be documented in your readme (along with any other architectural decisions)
 - Database hosted on Heroku.
 - Build script for your database